← Back to Blog

 4. Die life tracking — Log screw count per die, correlate with quality data

-5. Failure mode analysis — PFMEA must include die-related failure modes
+5. Failure mode analysis — PFMEA should include die-related failure modes

 6. Traceability — Each die linked to material certificate, heat treatment record, inspection report